Director: Anthony & Joe Russo

 Length: 2 hrs.
 26 min.

 I find it surprising that Captain America: Civil War has been so widely praised for its even-handedness.
-At no point did it seem unclear to me which characters the film judged to be right or wrong.
+At no point was it unclear to me which characters the film judged to be right or wrong.
 It is, perhaps, even-handed in the sense that it lays out a rationale behind each character's actions, but it leaves little, if any, room for the viewer to make a decision about whether Steve Rogers or Tony Stark is in the right.

 Why?
 Because, for all that this film purports to have concern for the violence that occurs wherever the Avengers go, there's no room to criticize the Avengers in the MCU.
-No one else is powerful enough to battle the various cosmic and preternatural forces that threaten humanity, and every film shoves their backs so hard against the wall that questioning their actions becomes pointless.
+No one else is powerful enough to battle the various preternatural forces that threaten humanity, and every film shoves their backs so hard against the wall that questioning their actions becomes pointless.
 As a result, the people in this film who want to restrict the Avengers have to be wrong at the end of the day.
-I'd wager the film even knows this, because these characters are portrayed as naive, myopic, and, most vexingly, smug.
+I'd wager the film even knows this, because these characters are portrayed as naive, myopic, and smug.
 Martin Freeman plays one of these characters this way, and even William Hurt, whose character initially comes across as earnest, eventually becomes a hapless blowhard too.

 When Bucky Barnes, the Winter Soldier, is accused of horrific crimes, Cap takes the law into his own hands on principle, hoping to save Bucky from the government's actions against him.
 This has to be one of the most solipsistic stories ever to have been told in a Marvel movie; rather than justify Cap's actions by giving him reason to believe in his own righteousness, that righteousness is instead assumed.
 He has no reason to believe his actions are in the right - and, therefore, neither do we - but we're to accept that they simply are.
 They turn out to be, but this is little consolation because they could just as easily not have been, and he still would have done the same thing.